Abhishree-codes/MedX/README.md

 # Project Description

 MedX is a user-friendly and efficient online appointment booking system designed for hospitals, enabling patients to easily schedule appointments with their preferred doctors.
-Utilizing a given UI template, HealthConnect streamlines the appointment booking process, providing convenience and accessibility to patients seeking medical care.
+Utilizing a given UI template, MedX streamlines the appointment booking process, providing convenience and accessibility to patients seeking medical care.

 # 🔗 Links